How to Make a Bow Tie – Pattern for Four Styles + VIDEO

 STEP 2: Cut fabric and interfacing

-Fold your cloth, right side out and lay the pattern pieces on the straight grain of the fabric, skinny end to skinny end, and pin into place.
+Fold your cloth, right side out and lay the pattern pieces on the bias of the fabric as indicated on the pattern, and pin into place.

 Cut out the pattern pieces from the fabric– you will have two of each (4 pieces total).